Relationship Breakdown During Pregnancy – Causes and Ways to Deal with It

 How to prevent relationship breakdown during pregnancy

 All of what was being described can put enormous stress on a relationship.
 Not surprisingly, relationships that were more functional and healthier prior to the pregnancy stand a better chance of surviving it.
-Although becoming parents is a challenge on its own, we will discuss how to prevent relationship breakdown during pregnancy.
+Although becoming a parent is a challenge on its own, we will discuss how to prevent relationship breakdown during pregnancy.

 If you trust that your relationship is standing on a solid foundation, that is good news!
 But, even then, it is advisable to have a conversation with your partner about your perspective and your expectations.